China's CanSino confident its mRNA COVID vaccine as good as Moderna, Pfizer shots

 The country - which experienced a wave of infections across its 1.4 billion population after the sudden relaxation of COVID restrictions - has so far declined to use mRNA vaccines from abroad, and has yet to approve a domestic one that uses the technology.

-Approved vaccines in China are widely considered less effective than the Moderna Inc MRNA.O and Pfizer Inc-BioNTech SE PFE.N, 22UAy.DE mRNA shots.
+Approved vaccines in China are widely considered less effective than the Moderna MRNA.O and Pfizer PFE.N-BioNTech 22UAy.DE mRNA shots.

 Yu acknowledged that it was not possible to directly test the CanSino vaccine versus the Moderna or Pfizer-BioNTech shots in a head-to-head trial because they were not available in China.